Skip to Content

 Black churches have played a critical role in mobilizing Black voters since the Civil Rights Movement — and Democratic campaigns have long sought to reach those voters, particularly in early voting states like Georgia, where polls were open Sunday afternoon.

-“We have to remind people the power they have in spite of those that would try to diminish and make people feel powerless, in spite of those who would try and suggest that ‘Oh, if you vote, nothing will happen,’” Harris said later Sunday at Divine Faith Ministries International in Jonesboro.
+At Harris’ church visits, she stressed the importance of voting.
+“We have to remind people the power they have in spite of those that would try to diminish and make people feel powerless, in spite of those who would try and suggest that ‘Oh, if you vote, nothing will happen,’” she said at Divine Faith Ministries International in Jonesboro.

 “For sure, if you don’t vote, nothing will happen.
 I mean, recently, I was reminded Jimmy Carter voted,” Harris added.
 “Seems to me everybody can vote.”